tttppp/ragl/rules.md

 1.4.2 Players finishing 1st and 4th play in the first Semi-final.
 Players finishing 2nd and 3rd play in the second Semi-final.
 Semi-final losers play in Bronze Match for the 3rd and 4th place overall.
 Semi-final winners play in the Final for the Masters Champion title and 2nd place overall.

-1.4.3 In case Minions division is split into 2 groups, players finishing 1st in their groups play in a Minions Final for the Minions Champion title.
+1.4.3 In case any division is split into 2 groups, players finishing 1st in their groups play in a Final for the division Champion title.
 The match is a Best-of-5.

-1.4.4 In case Minions division is split into 4 groups, players finishing 1st in their groups play in Minions Semi-finals, drawn at random.
-Minions Semi-finals winners play in Minions Final for the Minions Champion title.
+1.4.4 In case any division is split into 4 groups, players finishing 1st in their groups play in Semi-finals, drawn at random.
+The Semi-finals winners play in a Final for the division Champion title.
 All matches are Best-of-5.

 1.4.5 Semi-final matches are to be resolved in 2 weeks time following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.